Home » Blog » Best Pumpkin Patches in Colorado Springs

 Venetucci Pumpkin Patch

 If there’s one name that everyone in Colorado Springs associates with pumpkins, it’s Venetucci.
 The Venetucci Pumpkin Farm has existed in the Pikes Peak region for almost 100 years, and it has sold pumpkins for 50.
 It has drought, deer, hail and other disasters to stay open and continue providing pumpkins to children in Colorado Springs.
-You would be hard-pressed to find even one local who has not visited the farm on a field trip or with their family.
+You would be hard-pressed to find even one local who has not visited the farm on a field trip as a child or with their family.

 This year’s patch promises loads of pumpkins that are ready to rock your fuzzy fall socks off.
 There are also photo displays, a hayride, snacks for purchase, a hayride and lots of games for the kids.
 Venetucci’s admission is an easy $5, which makes it a bargain for families that want pumpkin patch fun without the hefty price tag.